usdot-jpo-ode/wzdx/examples/README.md

 - Uses `local-access-only` [RestrictionType](/spec-content/enumerated-types/RestrictionType.md).
 - One road event shows basic details (not lane-level), while the opposite direction road event shows detailed lane information.
 The detailed lane information also includes a bike lane for reference.

-## SwzDeviceFeed Examples
+## DeviceFeed Examples
-The following example `SwzDeviceFeed`s are provided:
+The following example `DeviceFeed`s are provided:

-1. [Arrow Board "ok" Example](/examples/SwzDeviceFeed/arrow_board_ok_example.geojson): A simple feed that includes a single arrow board with an `ok` status and several optional properties provided.
+1. [Arrow Board "ok" Example](/examples/DeviceFeed/arrow_board_ok_example.geojson): A simple feed that includes a single arrow board with an `ok` status and several optional properties provided.
-2. [Camera "error" Example](/examples/SwzDeviceFeed/camera_error_example.geojson): A simple feed that includes a single camera with an `error` status, no image data, associated `status_messages`, and a few optional properties provided.
+2. [Camera "error" Example](/examples/DeviceFeed/camera_error_example.geojson): A simple feed that includes a single camera with an `error` status, no image data, associated `status_messages`, and a few optional properties provided.

 ## RoadRestrictionFeed Examples
 The following example `RoadrestrictionFeed`s are provided: